ArpNetworking/metrics-client-nodejs/README.md

 mc = require("com.arpnetworking.metrics.metrics-client")
 ```

-This will write the metrics to file named ```tsd-query.log``` with rotation size of 32MB and retention of the last 10 logs
+This will write the metrics to file named ```query.log``` with rotation size of 32MB and retention of the last 10 logs

 Optionally, the client library may be configured by creating custom query log sink.